+Even job experience that's not directly related to your field may qualify you for a position that someone without your experience could not get.
 For example, understanding children and their wants from working at a daycare center may make a difference in landing a job in the marketing department of a toy company when compared to someone with no job experience at all.

 Learn Time Management Skills

 It will also benefit you in learning to deal with people at work.
 There is a difference between working with people in school and working with people at your job.
 These skills will make adjusting to the real world outside of college much easier.

 Learning to manage your time effectively can help you do better overall.
 Some students find that they do better in school when they have a job because it means they need to carefully plan out the week to make time to study.

 Improve Your Grades

 You may also qualify for benefits such as vacation and sick time.
 This can alleviate the stress of working enough hours when you are not feeling well and allow you to take vacations without worrying.
 It may make it easier to manage your time and enjoy yourself in college even though you do need to work.

 Tips to Make Working in College Easier

 - Look for a job that pays more than minimum wage.
 If you need to spend time working, make the most money possible.
-Tutoring and waiting tables can help you earn more.

 - Consider a job in your field of study to get work experience that will benefit you.